brie23/coin_flip_simulator/README.md

 # coin_flip_simulator
-# This app will simulate the flipping of a coin.
+This app created with HTML, CSS, JavaScript, and jQuery will simulate the flipping of a coin.
 User can 'flip' the coin between 1-100 times.